wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 ### Example 1 (Suggested Usage)

 _**Note:** This is really all that's required.
 It's the easiest way to use `[s2Eot /]`; i.e., just insert the shortcode as-is without needing to specify any additional shortcode attributes.
-The defaults work just fine for most site owners._
+The defaults work just fine for most site owners.
+This goes into a WordPress Post or Page of your choosing.
+Your Login Welcome Page is suggested, since that is where members are going to be._

 ```wpsc
 [s2Eot /]